 Klöckner Pentaplast (KP) has a very strong ESG agenda to produce new products that last longer and are reusable and sustainable.
 KP's employee value propositions show alignment with the business purpose of making good recyclable and sustainable plastic.
 This plays an important role in attracting and keeping people who want to make the world a better place and are excited about joining a company like us.
 We are broadening our offering by trying to offer more choices, like a cafeteria-type approach benefits, with the packages that we offer people when they join us.
-KP also provides flexibility in working hours, better paid time off policies, and retirement plans because people at different stages in their lives want different things, and we try to include all these elements to give people a choice in how they engage with us for a better environment.
+We are looking to provide flexibility in working hours, better paid time off policies, and retirement plans because people at different stages in their lives want different things, and we try to include all these elements to give people flexibility and a better choice of benefits.

 What is your strategy to attract and keep the workforce engaged with the business goals?

 One of the main challenges is creating awareness of who we are and what we do since we work in a B2B environment.
 Hiring is done indirectly, or through referrals, so we maintain good relationships with recruitment companies that represent our company to candidates and help sell value propositions.
 KP spends a lot of time creating awareness through induction videos, social media, and real campaigns at colleges and universities to drive up awareness of KP that can attract really good people.
 Sometimes we also use sign-on bonuses to attract people and particularly focus on having women managers in the industry.
 This combination of awareness and incentivization fills most of our positions.
 KP has 32 plants globally that follow bottom-up as well as top-down action plans that offer development to keep talent engaged and run annual engagement surveys to improve all the plants across our business.
 We always value employee feedback to improve the work environment.